fatshotty/mysql_node_orm/Readme.md

 This module is based on Sannis's [node-mysql-libmysqlclient](https://github.com/Sannis/node-mysql-libmysqlclient).

-Node-Ar adds some simple features as ActiveRecord does.
+Mysql_node_orm adds some simple features as ActiveRecord does.

 I want to explain that it is not completed.
-This should be considered an example.

-But I would to expand it also with your help.
+But I'm working on it and  I would to expand it also with your help.

 So, do not hesitate to contact me for any question or doubts